Dublin Travel Guide

 Our favourite hotels in Dublin City Centre include The Merrion Hotel, The Westbury Hotel and The Shelbourne Hotel.
 See accommodation details below.

-Overlooking St. Stephen’s Green Park, this five-star, 265-room hotel oozes character and charm.
+The Shelbourne Hotel – Overlooking St. Stephen’s Green Park, this five-star, 265-room hotel oozes character and charm.
 Afternoon tea is a delightful treat, followed by a few drinks in the ever-popular Shelbourne bar, where you might even bump into a celebrity or two.
-Searching for a good hotel deal, compare Dublin hotel prices today.

 Get a cheap Dubin car hire online for your trip to Ireland and save.
-The larger car hire companies operate car hire services throughout the island.
-The more popular would be Avis, Hertz, Budget, Argus, Eurocar, Enterprise Rent a Car and Dan Dooley, and some of these operate desks/offices out of the country’s major airports.
-Many Irish car companies offer various car hire classes for short and long periods, holidays or commercial rentals.
-They may provide unlimited mileage, third-party liability insurance, collision damage waiver insurance, theft insurance, taxes and breakdown service.
-Why not compare car hire in Dublin for great value deals?
+The larger car hire companies operate services throughout the island.
+The more popular would be Avis, Hertz, Budget, Argus, Eurocar, Enterprise Rent a Car, and Dan Dooley.
+A majority of these have desks at the country’s major airports, Dublin, Cork, Shannon and Knock.
+Before booking, confirm if they provide unlimited mileage, third-party liability insurance, collision damage waiver insurance, theft insurance, taxes, and breakdown service.

 Guinness Hop Store

 Check out Ireland’s top visitor attraction, St. James Gate in Old Dublin, where the smell of hops wafting in the air will tickle your senses.
-During your experience through the seven-story building, you will learn about the history of the world-famous beverage and the brewing process, as well as being ‘educated’ on how to pull the perfect pint, all finished off by sampling the black elixir in The Gravity Bar with its 360-degree panoramic view over Dublin City.
+During your experience through the seven-story building, you will learn about the history of the world-famous beverage and the brewing process, as well as being ‘educated’ on how to pull the perfect pint.
+All this is finished off by sampling the black elixir in The Gravity Bar, with its 360-degree panoramic view over Dublin City.

 Temple Bar